-(Update 2015 – we constantly add languages as French, Spanish and Chinese, so far.
+(Update 2017 – we are catering languages as English, French, Spanish, Chinese and Turk.

 As PilotsEYE.tv is successfully expanding to new markets, appropriate translations and subtitles will be made available.
 Currently, all our films feature English and German subtitles, with French and Spanish being featured in several select productions.

 As of right now, only PilotsEYE.tv’s HD trailers can be seen on TV.
 They are featured on the following three channels: Astra HD, Astra HD+, and Luxe TV, some episodes can be watched at Spiegel.tv, Planet.tv, Davinci.tv, planestream.de.

-Subscribe to our Newsletter and we will keep you updated.
+Subscribe to our Facebook/YouTube channel and we will keep you updated.

 The PilotsEYE.tv logo, situated in the lower left corner, is highly transparent, the picture being displayed behind it “bleeding through”.
 As such, the logo does not pose a threat of “burn in” like the static logos of many regular TV channels might do.